leowahwah/Telegram-Bot/README.md

 You may want to keep the token secret as anyone can alter your bot with the token.

-Copy the code into your IDE and have fun!
+Copy the code into your IDE

 Once the bot is created you may want to have it added into your Telegram groups.
 However, it may not respond to group messages.